jasonkenyon/jasonkenyon.me/source/_categories/laravel.md

 ---
 extends: _layouts.category
-title: Work
+title: Laravel
-description: All posts regarding work experience.
+description: All posts regarding the Laravel PHP framework, updates, etc.
 ---

 These posts are about Laravel, the PHP Framework, new features, making application with it etc.